-Councilman Stewart serves on the Colorado River Commission of Nevada by gubernatorial appointment.
-In addition, he also serves as chairman of the Nevada State College Foundation.
+In addition, Councilman Stewart serves on the Colorado River Commission of Nevada by gubernatorial appointment.
+In addition, he serves as chair of the Nevada State College Foundation.

 Councilman Stewart is the vice president of development for Gardner Company, the master developer for the Harry Reid Research and Technology Park in partnership with the UNLV Research Foundation.
 In addition, he is the president of Valley Construction Company, a general engineering and building contractor, which the Associated General Contractors recognized for Excellence in Sensitivity to Environment, History and Culture in 2008.